void-type/LoadTest/README.md

 - Save a list of URLs from the sitemap.
 - Archive html from pages.
   - Save html source or use --browser to save the JS-rendered page markup.
-  - Use --log-browser-errors to capture JS console errors to QA your site.
+  - Use --browser-errors to capture JS console errors to QA your site.

 ## Install